The Only Suitable Response to Punxsutawney Phil

 But a washing machine makes it faster, easier, and more effective.
 If we could only get them hooked up to solar panels we would be doing great.

 The Days Between December Solstice and March Equinox, The Growing Dome Keeps On Growing.

 The Growing Dome makes winter gardening possible.
-More than possible, its like the washing machine?
+More than possible, it is like the washing machine?